3point14guy/notes/25_weather_api/weather_api.md

 ### API Documentation
 Before you make an API call, it's a good idea to see the data you'll be fetching, and how it's structured.
-So head over to the [Wunderground Docs](wunderground.com/weather/api/d/docs) and click on the "Show Response" link.
+So head over to the [openweathermap.org/current](https://openweathermap.org/current) and Select 'JSON' under the 'Parameters of API respond' from the right menu.

 (visuals within slide deck)

-This is the data that would be sent if you made an API call for San Francisco, CA. Keep scrolling down to see all the data!
+This is the data that would be sent if you made an API call for Cairnes, Australia.
+Keep scrolling down to see all the data!

 ### Test Action/View